 Don’t only focus on the coral reef in front of you, as there are plenty of big sea creatures to see in the blue.
 These include sharks, rays (Which includes Manta Rays), whales and turtles.

 In addition to the above sea life you may even get to see sail fish out in the blue waters as well.

 Rowley Shoals snorkeling

-As some of the reefs are protected and very much like a giant aquarium, the snorkeling is also extremely good.
+As some of the reefs are protected and very much like a giant aquarium.
+This means the snorkeling is also extremely good at Rowley Shoals.
 Some of the reefs are very shallow and this provides an excellent opportunity to snorkel in between dives.

 In the video below, you’ll see snorkelers drifting along in the Coral Reef Channel that cuts through Clerke Reef.

 Rowley Shoals map

 The above Rowley Shoals map includes the location of Rowley Shoals, Broome and Perth.
 For scuba divers visiting from the UK Perth should be your first destination to fly to.